djipco/webmidi/website/api/classes/Forwarder.md

 ### `.suspended` {#suspended}

-Indicates whether message forwarding is suspended or not in this forwarder
+Indicates whether message forwarding is currently suspended or not in this forwarder.

 **Type**: boolean<br />